MGX: Near-Zero Overhead Memory Protection for Data-Intensive Accelerators: MGX: Near-zero overhead memory protection for accelerator

-For memory encryption, as depicted in Figure~\ref{fig:enc_iv}, existing techniques~\cite{encrypt_survey, cpu_MEE, aegis} typically use the counter mode so that the AES operation can be overlapped with memory accesses.
-The counter-mode encryption requires a non-repeating value to be used for each encryption under the same AES key.
-In this paper, we will call this value \counter.
-In a secure processor, the \countervalue~is often consists of the physical address (PA) of a data block (e.g., a cache block) that will be encrypted and a (per-block) \versionnumber~that is incremented on each memory write (for the block).
-When a data block is written, the memory protection unit increments the \versionnumber~and then encrypts the data.
-When a data block is read, the memory protection unit retrieves the \versionnumber~used to encrypt the data block and then decrypts the block.
-Let $k_{ENC},~U,~V$ be the AES encryption key, plaintext, and ciphertext, respectively.
-The AES encryption can be formulated as follows, where $||$ represents bit-wise concatenation.
+\textbf{Memory Encryption.} As shown in Figure~\ref{fig:enc_iv}, existing techniques~\cite{encrypt_survey, cpu_MEE, aegis} typically use the counter-mode encryption (AES-CTR) to hide AES latency.
+AES-CTR requires a non-repeating counter value for each encryption under the same AES key.
+In a secure processor, the \countervalue~often consists of the physical memory address (PA) of the data block that will be encrypted and a (per-block) \versionnumber\ (VN) that is incremented on each memory write.
+When a data block is written, the encryption engine increments the VN and then encrypts the data.
+When a data block is read, the encryption engine retrieves the VN used for encryption and then decrypts the block.
+Let K$_\text{Enc}$, $U$, $V$ be the AES encryption key, plaintext, and ciphertext, respectively.
+The AES encryption can be formulated as $V = U \oplus \text{AES}_{\text{K}_\text{Enc}}(\text{PA} || \text{VN})$, where $||$ and $\oplus$ represent bit-field concatenation and XOR, respectively.

-Because a general-purpose processor can have an arbitrary memory access pattern that depends on the program that is executing, the \versionnumber~for each data block, which represents the number of writes to that block, can be any value at a given time.
-As a result, a general-purpose secure processor typically needs to store the \versionnumbers~in memory along with encrypted data in order to determine the correct \versionnumber~for a later read.
-Moreover, to avoid re-using the same \countervalue, the AES key needs to change once the \versionnumber~reaches its maximum, which implies that the size of the \versionnumber~needs to be large enough to avoid frequent re-encryption.
-For example, the memory encryption engine in Intel SGX~\cite{cpu_MEE} uses a 56-bit \versionnumber~per each 64-byte data block, which introduces 11\% storage and bandwidth overhead.
-In general, the \versionnumbers~cannot fit on-chip and are stored in DRAM.
+As general-purpose processors can have an arbitrary memory access pattern, the VN for each cache block can be any value at a given time.
+In order to determine the VN for a later read, a secure processor needs to store the VNs in DRAM.
+To avoid re-using the same \countervalue, the AES key needs to change once the VN reaches its maximum, which implies that the size of the VN needs to be large enough to avoid frequent re-encryption.
+For example, Intel SGX~\cite{cpu_MEE} uses a 56-bit VN for each 64-byte data block, which introduces 11\% storage and bandwidth overhead.
+In general, the VNs cannot fit on-chip and are stored in DRAM.
+As the VNs are stored in the off-chip memory, the integrity and freshness of VNs also need to be protected with MACs to ensure the confidentiality.